Slipbox workflow

 Not every insight is expressible in few words.
 So while I might've favored handwriting because it forces me to find better words, it would be wrong-headed to regard an idea unimportant just because I can't find a succinct way to express it.

-This would limit my room-to-learn on top of the universal human limitation that only ideas within a short inferential distance will make sense.
+This would limit my room-to-learn on top of the human limitation that only ideas within a short inferential distance tend to make sense.
 On a laptop I can write verbosely, and doing so is also a way to talk to myself, generate examples & learn, perhaps important when there's a lot to unpack at once.

 Quotes Nat Eliason